Learn about the factors that determine trade association effectiveness in the United States

 What is TradeMarks?

-With the release of our eighth study in the series, we continue to discern patterns in the data, identify shifts in policy leader expectations and provide associations with a data-driven roadmap for engagement strategies that enhance impact.
-Read the 2022 press release.
+With the release of our ninth study in the series, we continue to discern patterns in the data, identify shifts in policy leader expectations and provide associations with a data-driven roadmap for engagement strategies that enhance impact.
+Read the 2023 press release.

 APCO Insight® developed the TradeMarks Study to identify the key characteristics that define association effectiveness in achieving the public policy priorities of its members.
 Advanced statistical analysis allowed us to isolate the characteristics that have the most impact in shaping policy success, helping associations to act with conviction.
 This same model has been used in subsequent studies.

 Think all characteristics are equal?
 Think again.

 The 2023 model reveals challenges and opportunities facing associations: